Project Types

 To use a data modal, first configure a writable data object within Manage.
 Modals appear blank when creating new records or are prepopulated when editing an existing record.

-With your writable data object configured in Manage, select Data Modal as the project type in Design.
+With your writable data object configured, select Data Modal as the project type in Design.
 Drop downs for which writable data object this modal should target will appear.

 Drag and Drop appropriate questions into the data modal as per other project types, however Mata Modals appear in a small screen in the foreground of the form, so do not over clutter the questions left to right.